ooa64/tclprinter/README.md

                           Tcl 8.5/8.6 - all tests passed
                           Gcc 4.8.1 (mingw) - all tests passed VC 6.0 / Windows 98 - failed on test 6-1-3/4 and some errorcodes
+    04.11.2020            Recompiled and tested on Windows 10, VC 14.0
+                          rawcommand tests failed on Windows 10 (passed on Windows 7) new example ex3.tcl (raw printing fails)

 Missing...